1888 Louisiana hurricane

 The 1888 Louisiana hurricane was a major hurricane that caused significant flooding and wind damage to the Mississippi River Delta and the Mississippi Valley in late August 1888.
 It was the third tropical cyclone and second hurricane of the 1888 Atlantic hurricane season.

+History

 The cyclone first appeared north-northeast of the Turks and Caicos Islands, but may have formed earlier, undetected.
 It moved west-northwest, reaching hurricane intensity and making several landfalls in the Bahamas.
 In the island chain, the hurricane caused some damage to shipping, fruit groves, and fences, but apparently caused no known deaths.

 The storm then peaked as the equivalence of a strong Category 3 hurricane before hitting South Florida near present-day Miami Beach.
 Few people then lived in the area, so damage was mostly minimal, but a large storm surge affected the coast, and areas farther north on the peninsula reported damage to fruit groves, communications wires, and boats.
 Afterward, the cyclone crossed the thinly populated southern peninsula into the Gulf of Mexico, which it reached as a weaker hurricane.
 Re-intensifying over the Gulf of Mexico, the hurricane attained a secondary peak intensity of 110 mi/h before hitting Louisiana at that intensity.
 Areas along the Gulf Coast reported significant, widespread destruction from heavy rains, storm surge, and high tides, especially in Louisiana, where the storm destroyed crops and blew down buildings.

 The storm then curved northeast into New England before transitioning into an extratropical low-pressure area.
 The outer bands of the storm produced gale-force winds in the region and nearby Mid-Atlantic states, downing loose objects such as tree branches, awnings, and wires.
 Heavy rains washed out transportation networks like roads and railroads, but the worst effects were from a tornado outbreak; several significant tornadoes hit the Mid-Atlantic region, one of which caused 10 of the 12 reported deaths in the outbreak.